-The Festival of Lights arrived in the District Sunday night, and Washington, D.C., kicked it off with the lighting of the world’s largest menorah.
-Washingtonians and visitors alike made their way over to the White House Ellipse on Sunday, Dec.
-18, to admire the giant, 30-foot menorah and celebrate the start of Hanukkah!
+The Festival of Lights arrived in the District Thursday night, and Washington, D.C., kicked it off with the lighting of one of the world’s largest menorahs.
+Washingtonians and visitors alike made their way over to the White House Ellipse on Thursday, Dec.
+7, to admire the giant, 30-foot menorah and celebrate the start of Hanukkah!

 The lighting of the National Menorah first began in 1979 under President Jimmy Carter and has since become a staple of Hanukkah celebrations around D.C. and the world, even attracting international media attention.